anevigat/logstash-custom-geoipdb/README.md

 # logstash-custom-geoipdb
-Personal notes and scripts to create a Custom GeoIP-db for GEOIP Filter plugin for LOGSTASH.
+Personal notes and scripts to create a Custom GeoIP-db.mmdb for GEOIP Filter plugin for LOGSTASH.

 ## Introduction
 The GeoIP filter for Logstash adds information about the geographical location of IP addresses, based on data from the Maxmind GeoLite2 databases.
 This plugin is bundled with GeoLite2 City database out of the box.